A teenager was shot by a homeowner after going to the wrong house to pick up siblings, Kansas City police say - KTVZ

 to gather additional forensic evidence, Kansas City Police Chief Stacey Graves said in a news conference Sunday.

-The shooting fueled a protest in Kansas City on Sunday, with hundreds gathering outside the home where Yarl was shot, according to CNN affiliate KSHB.

-“We demand swift action from Clay County prosecutors and law enforcement to identify, arrest and prosecute to the full extent of the law the man responsible for this horrendous and unjustifiable shooting,” the statement from the victim’s attorneys read.
+Attorneys for the wounded youth’s family issued a statement demanding “swift action from Clay County prosecutors and law enforcement to identify, arrest and prosecute to the full extent of the law the man responsible for this horrendous and unjustifiable shooting.”

 Asked whether the shooting may have been racially motivated, the police chief said, “the information that we have now, it does not say that that is racially motivated.
 That’s still an active investigation.
 But as a chief of police, I do recognize the racial components of this case.”